KuduPixel/manifest/README.md

-Pixe3Rom
-Setting up your machine
-You must be running a 64-bit Linux distribution and must have installed some packages to build Paranoid Android.
-Google recommends using Ubuntu for this and provides instructions for setting up the system (with Ubuntu-specific commands) on the Android Open Source Project website.

-Once you have set up your machine according to the instructions by Google, return here and carry on with the rest of the instructions.

 Grabbing the source
 Repo is a tool provided by Google that simplifies using Git in the context of the Android source.